rookwood/turnstile/README.md

 }
 ````

 As you see, you can have a policy deny permission for any number of reasons and provide a specific error stating why.
-I like to use class constants to hold message keys that I can later translate into an actual clean message.
+I like to use class constants to hold message keys that I can later feed to `Lang::get()` for an actual, clean message.
 Added benefit: ease of translation.

 ### Installation
 1: Grab everything via composer